vmware-archive/push-android/README.md

  4. Linking the library as an AAR file (as above) should add the appropriate permissions to your `AndroidManifest.xml` file.
-If you are not able to link the library as an AAR file then you will need to add the following permissions manually in order to register your device with Omnia:
+If you are not able to link the library as an AAR file then you will need to add the following permissions manually in order to register your device with Pivotal CF:

         <uses-permission android:name="android.permission.INTERNET"/>
         <uses-permission android:name="android.permission.GET_ACCOUNTS"/>